Ahmed Diraige: Exile

 By 1987, the situation had worsened.
 The Libya-Chad War overflowed into the province, resulting in widespread violence.
 Many Fur military conscripts fighting the Second Sudanese Civil War deserted to the side of the Sudan People's Liberation Army (SPLA).
-Sudanese Brig.
-Fadlallah Burma Nasir and Chief of Staff Brig.
-Fawzi Ahmed el-Fadl visited Diraige at his home in London, asking if he would come back and support the government to stop the desertion of Fur soldiers.
+Sudanese brigadier Fadlallah Burma Nasir and Chief of Staff brigadier Fawzi Ahmed el-Fadl visited Diraige at his home in London, asking if he would come back and support the government to stop the desertion of Fur soldiers.
 Diraige refused.
 In the late 1980s, Darfuri politician Daud Bolad sought help from the SPLA in extending the rebellion to Darfur.
 Other leftist leaders, such as Diraige, believed that the SPLA would use them for its own purpose and intentionally did not associate themselves with the southern rebels.
 Bolad's capture in 1991 and the destruction of his resistance network was seen as confirmation that this was the correct stance.

 Diraige created the Sudan Federal Democratic Alliance (SFDA), a member organization of the opposition National Democratic Alliance.
 From 1996, SFDA deputy Sharif Harir set up an office in Asmara, Eritrea, from which it actively recruited armed fighters from migrant Darfuris.
 On 23 January 2004, Sudanese Vice President Ali Osman Taha met Diraige in Nairobi, while ostensibly on hajj break from talks in Naivasha ending the war in the south.
 Diraige used his personal credibility to get the Darfuri rebels to agree to talks on humanitarian matters in Geneva to be mediated by the Henri Dunant Foundation, as a trust-building first step.
 The government then broke Diraige's trust by publicly demanding a meeting on "national reconciliation" in Khartoum.
 This had been the last line of communication that the government still had with the Fur rebels.
 In 2003, the Darfur Liberation Front, a new rebel group fighting a steadily escalating conflict asked the SFDA for political and logistical support.
 Harir agreed and declared that the DLF fighters were the military wing of the SFDA.
 However, Diraige disagreed that this was the time for armed rebellion and the DLF got no substantive support.

 This position apparently changed.
 In June 2006, Diraige was named the head of the National Redemption Front, a coalition of the SFDA, Justice and Equality Movement and the faction of the Sudan Liberation Army (SLA) that had not signed the May deal taken by the faction of the SLA led by Minni Minnawi.

+Death

+He died on 20 September 2020 in Botswana, and has been buried on 30 September 2020 in the state of Central Darfur.